What are Foundation Diplomas?

 Take a look at what our Foundation Diploma learners have been up to in their time here:

 Our one-year UAL Foundation Diploma in Art & Design is a Level 3 qualification designed to help you decide upon your area of specialism and build a strong portfolio of work you can use to pursue higher education or other progression routes.
+The course starts with an initial carousel programme where you will be introduced to all available specialisms as well as core skills in drawing, recording, reflecting and reviewing.
+We then take part in a “who am I?” week where you select your specialist pathway.

 We currently offer three specialist pathways which, in addition to painting, drawing and mixed media, include the below skills development and material studies: